Denis1gn/portfolio/README.md

 ## Researches and presentations folder includes:
 <p>* Master's degree research presentation which covers unicorn companies growth and influence of hype on stocks<p>
-<p>* Presentation of edibles emerging market analysis and project of ghost kitchen for edibles delivery for VC fund<p>
+<p>* Presentation for VC fund of edibles emerging market analysis and project of ghost kitchen for delivery<p>

 ## SQL & Python folder includes: